|Asian American Comparative Collection (AACC)

 Astoria - Garden of Surging

-This Chinese garden will commemorate the contributions of Chinese immigrants to Astoria.
+Chinese garden commemorating the contributions of Chinese immigrants to Astoria.
+Website also has links to Astoria Chinese history and videos.

 Baker City - Chinese